daaronr/micro-giving-pub/be2024/handout_bothmodules.md

     - Larger firm $\rightarrow$ harder to make CEO liable for losses

-Adv: I think the first point is valid, but it doesn't suggest that 2 firms would be more efficient than 1; these DRS would set in as a function of  *total* output, not a single firm's output.
+\textcolor{RawSienna}{Advanced footnote}^[ I think the first point is valid, but it doesn't suggest that 2 firms would be more efficient than 1; these DRS would set in as a function of  *total* output, not a single firm's output.
 The second and third arguments are complicated and perhaps harder to justify.
-The case for DRS is unproven, IMHO
+The case for DRS is unproven, IMHO]

+\textcolor{gray}{Mock exam question:
+Give one reason why production may exhibit 'increasing returns to scale' and one reason why it may have 'decreasing returns to scale'.}

 [comment]: <> (pre2018BB)